B-AROL-O/FREISA/docs/howto/howto-using-respeaker.md

 aplay -D plughw:0,0 output.wav
 ```

-TODO: Is the ReSpeaker also an audio-out device?
+TODO: Verify what to connect to ReSpeaker audio-out to hear some sound

-TODO

-## Testing ReSpeaker on `puppygm03`
+## Testing ReSpeaker on `puppygm03` (Ubuntu-server 22.04.x)

 <!-- (2025-08-29 07:30 CEST) -->